Strengthened and Faster Linear Approximation to Joint Chance Constraints with Wasserstein Ambiguity: Strengthened and Faster Linear Approximation

 \section{Strengthened and Faster Linear Approximation}

-Our proposed approximation is motivated by the strengthening of the exact MIP reformulation.
-As discussed, the RHS-WDRJCC reformulation~\eqref{eq:wdrjcc_abstract} can be exactly reformulated as a set of MIP constraints in~\eqref{eq:MILP_constr1}. \cite{exact_milp_strengthened} showed that the MIP~\eqref{eq:MILP_constr1} can be further strengthened to another exact MIP reformulation (denoted by ExactS), by replacing $NP-\lfloor \epsilon N \rfloor P$ constraints with $P$ valid inequalities.
+Our proposed approximation starts from the strengthening process of the exact MIP reformulation.
+As discussed, the RHS-WDRJCC reformulation~\eqref{eq:wdrjcc_abstract} can be exactly reformulated as a set of MIP constraints in~\eqref{eq:MILP_constr1}. \cite{exact_milp_strengthened} showed that the exact MIP reformulation~\eqref{eq:MILP_constr1} can be further strengthened to another exact MIP reformulation (denoted by ExactS), by replacing $NP-\lfloor \epsilon N \rfloor P$ constraints with $P$ valid inequalities.
 For convenience, the formulation of ExactS is reproduced as Eq.~\eqref{eq:ExactS} in Appendix~\ref{appen:exactS}.
 The $\b x$-feasible region of ExactS remains equivalent to the exact MIP set~\eqref{eq:MILP_constr1}, but the number of constraints and the complexity of the whole $(\b x, s, \b r)$-feasible region are reduced.
-In this section, we will show that this strengthening procedure can be migrated to the RHS-WDRJCC~\eqref{eq:wdrjcc_abstract} expressed by the distance function (Proposition~\ref{proposition}), which then enables the derivation of our proposed approximation, termed as \textit{Strengthened and Faster Linear Approximation} (SFLA).
-Finally, rather than compromising the $\b x$-feasible region as illustrated in Case I of Figure~\ref{fig:valid_ineq}, we prove that the proposed SFLA is always the Case II: the proposed SFLA will not introduce extra conservativeness and can even be less conservative than LA proposed by \cite{chen2023approximations} (Theorem \ref{theo:propLP_sup_LPori_subMILP}).
-Figure~\ref{fig:flowchart} displays the derivation process and a comparison of different formulations in the $\b x$-feasible region.
+In this section, we will show that this strengthening process can be migrated to the RHS-WDRJCC~\eqref{eq:wdrjcc_abstract} expressed by the distance function (Proposition~\ref{proposition}).
+Then, combining with the derivation process for LA, we arrive at our proposed approximation, termed as \textit{Strengthened and Faster Linear Approximation} (SFLA).
+By combining ExactS and LA, rather than compromising the $\b x$-feasible region as illustrated in Case I of Figure~\ref{fig:valid_ineq}, we prove that the proposed SFLA is always the Case II: the proposed SFLA will not introduce additional conservativeness and can even be less conservative than LA proposed by \cite{chen2023approximations} (Theorem \ref{theo:propLP_sup_LPori_subMILP}).
+The proof of all the theoretical results in this section is provided in Appendix~\ref{appen:proof}.